|False Map Turtle - Graptemys pseudogeographica|

 Females grow much larger than the males.
 Adult males have long claws on the front feet, and a long, thick tail with the cloacal opening past the edge of the carapace.
 Young have brighter shells and markings, a dark pattern on the plastron, and a pronounced vertebral keel.

-The false map turtle Graptemys pseudogeographica pseudogeographica is the only subspecies found in Iowa.
-The Ouachita map turtle Graptemys ouachitensis was once considered (and still is, by some) a subspecies of the false map turtle, until Vogt (1993) elevated it to a full species.
+The false map turtle, Graptemys pseudogeographica pseudogeographica, is the only subspecies found in Iowa.
+The Ouachita map turtle, Graptemys ouachitensis, was once considered a subspecies of the false map turtle, until Vogt (1993) elevated it to a full species.
 See the Ouachita map turtle account for more information.

 The false map turtle is found in the Mississippi and Missouri Rivers in Iowa.
 They extend west into Iowa along the large rivers from the Mississippi.
 In some rivers, they travel several counties into the state.
 I have found adult specimens in Linn County.
 In the Missouri River, they seem a little more restricted and do not invade very far from the west (VanDeWalle and Christiansen, 1996).

 This turtle is found only in slow portions of larger rivers in Iowa.
 Lakes and oxbow ponds are utilized only when close to a good sized river.